nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Reflection and Attributes - Exercise/ValidationAttributes/README.md

 	Its constructor should accept two parameters - int minValue, int maxValue, which represent a range of integer numbers It should contain two fields: int minValue and int maxValue It should implement the bool IsValid(object obj) method and its logic should validate whether the passed object obj parameter is within the set range

+Create a validation attribute: MyRequiredAttribute.

+	It should implement the bool IsValid(object obj) method and its logic should validate whether a property has the attribute or not